Polkas/cat2cat/README.md

 The result is a unified categorical variable across periods, ready for longitudinal analysis, subgroup comparisons, and trend studies.

+NOTE: For a complete panel where every subject is observed in both periods and the target-period category is known, probabilistic harmonisation may not be needed: the target category can often be joined back by the subject identifier. `cat2cat()` is most useful when classifications change and some observations cannot be directly linked to a target-period category, such as in repeated cross-sections, rotational panels, or panels with entrants and leavers.

 ### Value Added of cat2cat

 cat2cat separates true structural change from coding-system change.
 This is the